-Hawk’s Well Theatre is delighted to announce Time at the Well – a performing artist support scheme offering four short residency opportunities in 2018.
-Open to practising performance artists with a proven track record and a new project that needs floor time for development, Time at the Well provides workspace (or studio space) and stipend to each of the four creative practitioners with a one-week residency at the Tyrone Guthrie Centre for two of the selected artists.
+Time at the Well is the Hawk's Well Theatre's performing artist support scheme offering short residency opportunities.
+Open to practising performance artists with a proven track record and a new project that needs floor time for development, Time at the Well provides workspace (or studio space) and stipend to creative practitioners.
+To apply for a Time at the Well short residency in 2019 please download the application form and send it to email@example.com before 5pm on 11 October, 2018.

 Performing artists Treasa Nealon, Miriam Needham, Michele Feeney and Kellie Hughes will all spend ‘Time at the Well’ in 2018.